-- A safety case is: - A documented body of evidence that provides a convincing and valid argument that a system is adequately safe for a given application in a given environment. - Arguments in a safety case can be based on formal proof, design rationale, safety proofs, etc. Process factors may also be included. - A software safety case is usually part of a wider system safety case that takes hardware and operational issues into account.
+- A safety case is: - Documented body of evidence that provides convincing and valid argument that the system is adequately safe for a given application in a given environment - Arguments can be based on formal proof, design rationale, safety proofs, etc. Process factors may also be included. - A software safety case is usually part of a wider system safety case that takes hardware and operational issues also into account.